MicrosoftDocs/query-docs/query-languages/m/time-totext.md

 </pre>

 ## About
-Returns a textual representation of `time`, the Time value, `time`.
-This function takes an optional format parameter `format`.
-For a complete list of supported formats, please refer to the Library specification document.
+Returns a textual representation of `time`.
+An optional `format` may be provided to customize the formatting of the text.
 An optional `culture` may also be provided (for example, "en-US").

 ## Example 1
 Get a textual representation of #time(11, 56, 2).